juliogomez/netdevops/README.md

 <img src="imgs/56hemp2.png">
 </p>

 You may now click on one of them, for example _partner1_, and the GUI will display its configuration and metrics.
-The system will also allow you to perform some actions on the VPN:
+The system will also allow you to perform some actions on that specific VPN:

 * _Check Sync_: this will compare the configuration in NSO vs the one in the _headend_ router
 * _Reactivate Re-Deploy_: ask NSO to sync configuration again from NSO to the _headend_ router
-* _Undeploy_: remove configuration from the _headend_ router, while keeping it in NSO in case you need to redeploy it later
+* _Undeploy_: remove configuration from the _headend_ router, while conveniently keeping it in NSO in case you need to redeploy it later

 Now let's go back to _Configure VPN connections_ and click on _Add VPN_ to start the "VPN Setup Wizard".
-This will allow you to provide the required information that establishes the VPN connection to _partner3_.
+This will allow you to provide the required information to establish the VPN connection from the _headend_ router to _partner3_.

 You may find below the required configuration that will be applied in the _headend_ router, so that _partner3_ VPN connection is established: